emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. * Does the site have watch lists, history or continue watching?
 1. * Does the site have tools for discovery like sorting, recommendations, collections, AI, etc?
 1. * Does the site have any 4K content?

+**Note** - We will likely add categories for things like mobile optimization, intro skip, cross platform watchlist sync & more in the future.

 ✔️= 2 points
 ⚠️= 1 point